nvisionkc/dataverse-to-sql/README.md

 # Dataverse to SQL Database Generator

-This utility reads a `customizations.xml` file containing metadata about entities and generates a SQL database schema.
+This utility reads a `customizations.xml` file containing metadata about entities and generates SQL database tables based on the definition.
 It connects to a specified SQL Server instance and creates tables based on the defined entities and fields.

 ## Features
 - Parses `customizations.xml` to extract entity and field metadata.